pji/thurible/docs/source/introduction.rst

 Introduction
 ************

-The :mod:thurible package provides tools for creating user interfaces in terminal applications.
-It's built on top of the :mod:blessed package, but no interaction with the :mod:blessed package is required.
+The :mod:`thurible` package provides tools for creating user interfaces in terminal applications.
+It's built on top of the :mod:`blessed` package, but no interaction with the :mod:`blessed` package is required.
 The intention is for all interactions with terminal to be abstracted into "panels" that are displayed to the user.

 A "thurible" is a metal vessel hanging from chains used to burn incense during religious ceremonies.
-It seemed a reasonable name for a package build on top of :mod:blessed.
+It seemed a reasonable name for a package build on top of :mod:`blessed`.
 Plus, it's just a fun word.

 .. _using: